PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Methodology

 The perception cost, $\ell_{\text{perception}}$, consists of two components.
 The first, weighted by $c_{\text{PoI}}$, encourages alignment of the quadrotor’s x-axis (coinciding with the depth camera’s principal axis) with the direction of the goal position (point of interest), thereby maximizing the goal’s visibility within the image frame \cite{falanga2018pampc,xing2023autonomous}.
-As the quadrotor approaches the goal (distance below $c_{\text{thresh}}$), this term becomes inactive and yaw control authority is handed to the goal cost.
-The last three terms in $\ell_{\text{perception}}$ represent three mutually exclusive cases of the quadrotor position with respect to the mapped region of the environment.
-We define a ray that starts from the quadrotor position $\bm{p}_{WB}$ and ends at the goal position $\bm{p}_{\text{goal}}$ as: $ \bm{r}(t) = \bm{p}_{WB} + t\cdot \bm{d}_{\text{goal}}, \; 0 \leq t \leq 1. $ Since $\bm{p}_{WB}$ is constrained to the known free space due to the collision cost, there exists a $t^*$ such that the ray either exits the free space (i.e., no direct line-of-sight to the goal; see Fig.~\ref{fig:raytrace_sub1}) or reaches the goal (direct line-of-sight available; see Fig.~\ref{fig:raytrace_sub2}).
+As the quadrotor approaches the goal (distance below $c_{\text{thresh}}$), this term becomes inactive.
+The last two terms in $\ell_{\text{perception}}$ represent two mutually exclusive cases of the quadrotor position with respect to the mapped region of the environment.
+We define a ray that starts from the quadrotor position $\bm{p}_{WB}$ and ends at the goal position $\bm{p}_{\text{goal}}$ as: $ \bm{r}(t) = \bm{p}_{WB} + t\cdot \bm{d}_{\text{goal}}, \; 0 \leq t \leq 1. $ Since $\bm{p}_{WB}$ is constrained to the known free space due to the collision cost, there exists a $t^*$ such that the ray either exits the free space at an obstacle or unknown space, as shown in Fig.~\ref{fig:raytrace_sub1}.
 If $\bm{r}(t^*)$ lies in an occupied voxel, a cost $c_{\text{occupied}}$ is assigned.
 If $\bm{r}(t^*)$ falls in an unknown voxel, then it suggests an exploration frontier towards the goal is present, and a negative cost $c_{\text{unknown}}$ is given.
-If $\bm{r}(t^*)$ remains in a free voxel, then the ray successfully reaches the goal without leaving free space, indicating a direct path to the goal, and a large negative cost $c_{\text{free}}$ is applied.
+When there is a direct line of sight from the current position to the goal, the second-phase cost is active, as there is no need for exploration, and no perception cost is assigned.
 As illustrated in Fig.~\ref{fig:raytrace}, this ray-tracing term favors sampled trajectories that either explore unknown regions when the goal is blocked by obstacles (Fig.~\ref{fig:raytrace_sub1}) or move directly toward the goal when possible, cf. Fig.~\ref{fig:raytrace_sub2}.
 This design enables the PA-MPPI controller to exploit map information, allowing it to plan around obstacles and efficiently explore unknown space.
 For the implementation of ray tracing, we adopt the 3D Digital Differential Analyzer (DDA) algorithm~\cite{amanatides1987DDA}, which does not require a signed distance field representation of the environment.
-Due to high computational cost, ray tracing is performed on every $10^{\text{th}}$ time step of the open loop trajectory.
+Due to the high computational cost, ray tracing is performed at the last step, $k=H-1$, of the open-loop trajectory.